What Is a Salary Reduction Contribution Plan?

 That said, there are important pros and cons to weigh when deciding whether you should contribute via a salary reduction plan.
 You may have another strategy.
 But if you don’t, you might want to consider opting into your employer’s plan for the benefits it can provide.

-An important point to know: Even when you join a salary reduction plan, you can still open up an IRA to boost your savings.
+An important point to know: Even when you join a salary reduction plan, you can still open up an IRA online to boost your savings.
 And if you leave your job, you can roll over your salary reduction retirement account to an IRA without paying taxes or penalties.

 Ready to invest for your retirement?
 It’s easy to get started when you open a traditional or Roth IRA with SoFi.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).